The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Response Matrices

 the response matrix represents the probability that a neutrino of true energy $E_{\rm true}$ is reconstructed with an estimated energy $E_{\rm est}$.
 These matrices are normalized such that $\int R(E_{\rm est},E_{\rm true}) dE_{\rm est} = 1$ regardless of the selection criteria applied to the underlying samples; the total number of events in each matrix thus reflects the degree of inclusiveness required by the corresponding energy estimator.
 Fig.~\ref{fig:ConfusionMatrices} shows the response matrices for the five energy estimators, using events simulated with GENIE.
 Response matrices calculated with the other three generators can be found in the Supplemental Material~\cite{SupMat}.

-The matrix for the CCQE-like estimator exhibits a pronounced secondary band offset from the diagonal, primarily arising from multiproton knockout events and final states containing pions—processes neglected by this method.
-In contrast, the $W^2$ estimator, which is based on similar assumptions but explicitly accounts for pion production and multiproton events, shows a single, well-defined diagonal peak.
+The matrix for the CCQE-like estimator exhibits a pronounced secondary band offset from the diagonal, primarily arising from multiproton knockout events and final states containing pions, processes neglected by this method.
+We can see the performance of this estimator improves considerably when only applied to events with single protons, shown in Fig.~\ref{fig:ConfusionMatricesMuonKinCCQE}, or when incorporating the $\Delta$ mass correction in Fig.~\ref{fig:ConfusionMatricesMuonKinDelta}.
+The $W^2$ estimator improves on these methods further, with similar performance to the single proton form over a far broader set of final states, and a narrower peak than the $\Delta$ corrected version.

-The proton-based, SF, and calorimetric estimators all feature narrow diagonal peaks and a significant population in the lower-right quadrant.
-This reflects that these methods essentially reconstruct the time component of the total final-state four-momentum, which equals the true neutrino energy in the absence of FSI, nucleon motion, or undetected particles.
+The proton-based, SF, and calorimetric estimators all feature narrow diagonal peaks and a secondary population in the lower-right quadrant.
+This reflects that these methods essentially reconstruct the time component of the total final-state four-momentum, which equals the true neutrino energy in the absence of final state interactions (FSI), nucleon motion, or undetected particles.
 The off-diagonal population arises from events affected by FSI, which are challenging to model.
 The influence of FSI on the different estimators is discussed further in Section~\ref{sec:FSI_Focus}.

-The proton-based and SF estimators also appear more effective at higher energies, as indicated by the narrowing of their distributions above approximately 4~GeV.
-However, this trend primarily reflects the diminishing number of events to which these estimators can be applied at such energies, implying that highly pure event selections will be required for their effective use in this regime.
+The fractional error, defined as $(E_{\rm est} - E_{\rm true})/E_{\rm true}$, further illustrates how the choice of estimator and the inclusion of resolution effects influence neutrino energy reconstruction.
+Figure~\ref{fig:FractionalError} shows the fractional error distributions for the different estimators obtained using GENIE, assuming perfect kinematic resolutions in Fig.~\ref{fig:FractionalErrorNoSmear}, and after applying smearing effects in Fig.~\ref{fig:FractionalErrorSmear}.
+For the calorimetric method we separately calculate the resolution applying particle-by-particle smearing of the energies used in equation~\ref{eq:Calo} (solid pale blue line) and an overall 20\% effect (dashed pale blue line) to simulate effects impacting the quantity of charge detected by wire planes.
+The results for other generators are provided in the Supplementary Material~\cite{SupMat}.